 Between 15% and 30% of toddlers grind their teeth.
-This behavior is most common at two times in a child’s life—when they receive their baby teeth and then again when permanent teeth start to grow.
-After these stages pass, tooth grinding usually fades away in frequency.
+Teeth grinding is most common at two specific stages – first when the baby teeth come in, and then again when the permanent teeth start to erupt.
+Children generally grind their teeth less often outside these two stages.

-Sometimes, grinding teeth in one’s sleep may last beyond childhood.
-When this is the case, there is often a deeper underlying problem that should be addressed by a dental professional.
+In some cases, grinding teeth in one’s sleep (sleep bruxism) lasts beyond childhood.
+Sleep bruxism is considered a sleep-related movement disorder.
+Because it’s often linked to an underlying problem, sleep bruxism should be addressed by a dental professional.

 Many seemingly unrelated conditions can lead to teeth grinding in toddlers, including:

 If your child shows signs of teeth grinding, your dentist or another healthcare provider may recommend a sleep study to rule out breathing issues as the cause.

 The mechanical stress from teeth grinding can damage the teeth, of course, but bruxism also causes quite a few symptoms beyond the teeth, like:

 Bruxism and TMD (or TMJ disorder) are two different conditions that can occur together or separately.
 They share some symptoms, so it’s essential you see a dentist to confirm the cause of your child’s symptoms.

 If a dentist diagnoses your child with bruxism, he or she may recommend a nighttime mouth guard to minimize the damage caused by teeth grinding over time.

 Each child should see a dentist for the first time within six months of their first tooth erupting, or around the age of one.
 They should continue with routine visits every six months.
 If your toddler is grinding his or her teeth, though, you may want to schedule an appointment between routine visits.